sampazdan/LEAdgeKit/README.md

 # LEAdgeKit
-For use with LEAdge Mini and Max devices
+For use with LEAdge Mini and Max devices.

+See LEAdge Revision A documentation for usage instructions.